How You Can Help

-Women who are interested register on the Dr. Susan Love Research Foundation's Army of Women Program website, providing very basic information such as name, age, city, and state of residence.
+Women and men who are interested register on the Dr. Susan Love Research Foundation's Army of Women Program website, providing very basic information such as name, age, ethnicity, and city of residence.
 You will receive email updates from the Army of Women announcing new research studies looking for volunteers just like you.
 The email will detail the research project and who and what the researchers need.
-If you fit the criteria and you’d like to participate, all you need to do is click “Yes Sign Me Up”, this lets us know you’ve accepted our “Call to Action”.
+If you fit the criteria and you’d like to participate, all you need to do is click “Yes, Sign Me Up” to let us know you’ve accepted our “Call to Action.”
 From there, you will be asked to log-in to your account and then directed to the next steps.
-If you accept the Call to Action by clicking “Yes, Sign Me Up”, you will be asked a couple of screening questions to make sure you qualify for the study.
-Once we confirm your qualification for the specific study, your information will be given to the researcher conducting the study and you will be contacted by the researcher for a secondary screening to make sure you meet the study criteria and answer any questions you might have about study participation.
+If you accept the Call to Action by clicking “Yes, Sign Me Up,” you will be asked questions to make sure you qualify for the study.
+Once we confirm your qualification for the specific study, your information will be given to the researcher conducting the study.
+The researcher will contact you for a secondary screening to make sure you meet the study criteria and to answer any questions you might have about study participation.
 You will never be pressured to take part in any study.
 The decision to take part is yours — and yours alone.
 If you meet the study criteria as determined by the researcher and are interested in taking part, the study researcher will let you know what you need to do next.

 What might a study require?

 There are many different types of studies.
 Some might require you to complete a questionnaire, while others might need a sample of blood, urine, saliva, breast fluid, or breast tissue.
-Some studies might be clinical trials testing a new detection marker or drug.
+Some studies might be clinical trials testing a new detection marker.
 You decide which studies you want to take part in.

 How will research change now that the Army of Women exists?